 - Formation of a blueish halo round the iris

 - Blurred appearance of the iris and pupil

 - Irregular walking and difficulty with spatial awareness

 Glaucoma in Basset Hounds most commonly develops when the dogs are older.

 Ectropion and entropion in the Basset Hound

-Entropion and ectoprion are two different diseases which affect the eyes of dogs, especially their eyelids.
+Entropion and ectropion are two different diseases which affect the eyes of dogs, specifically their eyelids.
 Both pathologies can be primary, i.e. they develop from a malformation of the dog which reveals an important genetic predisposition.
 However, secondary contraction of these diseases can also occur due to environmental conditions or as the symptom of another underlying pathology.